-Pinchina delivers culturally sensitive and locally appropriate planning, design and policy-based solutions to the communities and stakeholders that we serve.
+Pinchina delivers culturally relevant and locally appropriate planning and policy-based solutions to the communities and stakeholders that we serve.
 In the face of rapid urbanization worldwide, growing socioeconomic inequalities, and varying governance capacities, we work closely with government entities, community organizations and others to equip communities in evolving from where they are to where they can be.

 Why We Are Needed